data-cleaning/validatetools/README.md

 validatetools
 =============

-`validatetools` is a utility package for managing validation rule sets that can be defined with `validate`.
-In production systems validation rule sets tend to grow organically and accumulate redundant or (partial) contradictory rules. `validatetools` helps to identify problems with large rule sets and includes simplification methods for resolving issues.
+`validatetools` is a utility package for managing validation rule sets that are defined with `validate`.
+In production systems validation rule sets tend to grow organically and accumulate redundant or (partially) contradictory rules. `validatetools` helps to identify problems with large rule sets and includes simplification methods for resolving issues.

 Installation
 ------------